 If equipment is going directly to the employee, create step-by-step instructions, or ideally, set up a virtual induction meeting with a member of your IT team to go through this process.
 Services such as ‘LogMeIn’ allow your internal teams to remotely gain access and place essential tools, applications and necessary permissions on the employee’s hardware.

 Consider what additional tools or applications a remote worker may need, that you don’t currently use for in-house staff.
-Mobile app versions of particular tools may be key for workers who are out on the road.
+Mobile versions of particular tools, such as a mobile intranet app, may be key for workers who are out on the road.